HOME > DESSERTS > WAFFLES & PANCAKES & CREPES

-These simple chocolate crêpes are ideal for breakfast, brunch of dessert and every time they are a special treat.
-Serving ideas are endless, from whipped cream and some fresh fruits, nuttella and hazelnuts, lemon curd or white chocolate ganache.
-You can just sprinkle them with some freshly grated lemon zest and you have amazing delicious dessert.
+These simple crêpes are ideal for breakfast, brunch of dessert and every time they are a special treat.
+Serving ideas are endless, from whipped cream with fresh berries, Nuttella and hazelnuts, melted white chocolate or homemade lemon curd.
+Sprinkle them with freshly squeezed lemon juice and finely grated lemon zest and you have bright spring dessert!

-These little pancakes are fried on non-stick frying pan with a few drops of vegetable oil.
-Heat the pan on a medium heat, then lower the heat, and drop one tablespoon of batter to the pan.
-Fry for 3 minutes on one side, then flip to other side and fry for another 2 minutes.
+These little crêpes are cooked on non-stick frying pan with a few drops of vegetable oil.
+Heat the pan on a medium heat, then lower the heat, and drop 2 tablespoons of batter to the pan.
+Fry for 50-60 seconds on one side, then flip to other side and fry for another minutes.
 When pancakes are brown and puffed a bit they are ready.
 Serve them immediately.

 - The crêpes are cooked on a skillet over medium heat, allowing them to be cooked in just over a minute.
 This way crêpes would be soft and will not dry out.